naagaraa/portofolio.naagaraa/README.md

 # client

-this old project build from rect sj translate to vuejs
+this old project build from reactjs translate to nuxtjs

 ## Build Setup